w3c/wai-coga/guide/design-notes.md

   - Objective text should introduce the common features of the included Patterns in terms of 'what to do' with a little context as to why it is important.
   - Provide links to external detailed and supporting info like User Requirements
   - the 'Technical details' sections may need attention so linked content is in consistent state of maturity and publication status

+  ## Priority Patterns for Easy Reading project use

+  - Help users understand purpose and interactions
+    - Clearly identify controls and their use
+    - Use symbols that help the user

+  - Help users find what they need
+    - Ensure most important things are easy to find

+  - Use clear and understandable content (select a couple of these)
+    - Use clear words
+    - Use a simple tense and written language
+    - Do not use double negatives or clauses inside clauses
+    - Use literal language
+    - Keep text succinct
+    - Use white spacing
+    - Use clear and accurate text formatting and punctuation
+    - Provide alternatives for numbers

+  - Help users avoid mistakes or correct them
+    - Use clear labels and instructions

+  - Ensure processes do not rely on memory
+    - Ensure log in does not require good memory or cognitive skills

+  - Provide help and support
+    - Make it easy to find help and give feedback

+  - Support Adaptation and Personalization
+    - Support Simplification
+    - Support Personalization
 ---